 Xi Jinping and Vladimir Putin Photograph:( Reuters )

-It comes after Chinese President Xi Jinping said that his country's ties to Russia will weather all kinds of international crises.
+In a clear signal to the United States, Chinese President Xi Jinping has said that his country's ties to Russia will weather all kinds of international crises.

 Highlighting the ''strong individual value'' of the China-Russia relationship, Jinping told his Russian counterpart Vladimir Putin “China is willing to unswervingly develop the comprehensive strategic cooperative partnership between China and Russia in the new era.”

 A Chinese foreign ministry statement quoted Xi as saying “Sino-Russian relations are not affected by changes in the international situation or interference by any other factors.
 Strengthening strategic cooperation between China and Russia can effectively resist any attempt to suppress and divide the two countries.”

 Jinping's remarks come as China pushes to consolidate its ties with other nations ahead of the inauguration of Joe Biden on January 20.

 An investment deal between China and the European Union is also expected to wrap up soon after seven years of talks.

 Meanwhile, Russian President Vladimir Putin hailed the China-Russia Treaty of Good-neighborliness and Friendly Cooperation as an important milestone in bilateral relations, adding that Russia will continue staying committed to pushing forward the high-level development of China-Russia comprehensive strategic partnership of coordination.